Voter Rolls and Voter Purging

 Navigating Voter Rolls and the Debate Over Voter Purging

 Voter rolls refer to a list of actively registered voters who can cast their votes in an upcoming election.
-Voter rolls are the doorway to voting because only registered voters count.
+Voter rolls are the doorway to voting because only registered voter’s count.
 Federal and state laws ensure accurate and up-to-date voter rolls without violating voting rights.

 The National Voter Registration Act of 1993 (NVRA) defines who can be removed from voter registration lists, including at the voter’s request, felony conviction, mental incapacity adjudication, death, and moving out of jurisdiction.